javimar/FirebasePoC/README.md

 # FirebasePoC
-Firebase Auth and Storage PoC with Jetpack Compose
+Firebase Services with Jetpack Compose

-This PoC app shows how to implement some of the most used Firebase Services such as **Auth, Analytics, Could Storage, and Cloud Messaging** with Dagger Hilt, a clean architecture approach, and examples on best practices of Compose Navigation.
+This PoC app shows how to implement some of the most used Firebase Services such as **Auth, Analytics, Storage, and Messaging** along with Dagger Hilt, a clean architecture approach, and examples on best practices of Compose Navigation.

-You will need to set up a Firebase project on your own to run the app.
+*Keep in mind that you will need to set up a Firebase project on your own to run the app.*

+Enjoy!!

 [![Kotlin](https://img.shields.io/badge/kotlin-1.9.0-blue.svg?logo=kotlin)](http://kotlinlang.org)